VARS table loads the script's variables, which it uses as parameters for its actions.

 METHOD GET yes METHOD

-As mentioned, user also can edit those variables with the set
+As mentioned, user also can edit those variables with the set command:

 (scripts/test/http.lua)>> set URL http://google.com